In the comfort of your home.

 HOW IT MAKES A DIFFERENCE

-JF&CS families with young children and adults with intellectual and development disabilities (IDD) are treasuring the videos that are being made by volunteers.
+JF&CS families with young children and adults with intellectual and development different abilities (IDD) are treasuring the videos that are being made by volunteers.

-JF&CS is creating a library of activities for our clients with disabilities who are not able to attend school or a day program during the COVID-19 crisis.
+JF&CS is creating a library of activities for our clients who are differently abled and cannot attend school or a day program during the COVID-19 crisis.
 Volunteers can record themselves on their phone doing an adaptive art project, dance, workout, yoga, song session, book reading, relaxation, or meditation.

 A phone with a camera, or video camera.